zweimach/ghc/docs/users_guide/using.rst

 directory; the :ghc-flag:`-i` option can be used to add directories to the search path (see :ref:`search-path`).

+.. ghc-flag:: -j <N>

+    Perform compilation in parallel when possible.
+GHC will use up to ⟨N⟩ threads during compilation.
+Note that compilation of a module may not begin until its dependencies have been built.

 .. _eval-mode:

 Expression evaluation mode